Ladies and gentlemen, just one more thing here on the monologue I did in the last half hour.

 Highest immigration hurdles yet to come.

-GOP in House passes their resolution.
+GOP and House passes their resolution.

-We disapprove of Senate Bill in a conference vote.
+We disapprove of Senate bill.

-I just told you, Pelosi said she needs 65, 70 votes before she'll even bring it to the floor.
+Pelosi said she needs 65, 70 votes before she'll even bring it to the floor.

-Uh the San Francisco Chronicle, fractured Democrats obscured by fight between Bush and conservatives.
+The San Francisco Chronicle, fractured Democrats obscured by fight between Bush and conservatives.

-Now the headline of this story in the Chronicle is Boxer's vote switch helps revive immigration bill, but as compromises on legislation pile up, odd alliance of backers starts to fall apart.
+But as compromises on legislation pile up, odd alliance of backers starts to fall apart.

 This story is about the odd alliance of Democrats.